Get started

 The 6 Core Rules of Eightly

-These six rules are the starting point.
-Keep them in mind and you’ll have the habit built.
+These six rules are your foundation.
+Keep them in mind and the method will look after itself.

 1. Eight is the Limit

 Write up to 8 items.
 Never more.
-The boundary forces you to choose what matters.
+The boundary sharpens attention.

 2. Start Fresh